SPCM HPC Cluster Management

 To install a base pkgsrc tree on NetBSD or SmartOS, follow the instructions on the pkgsrc website.

-For other systems, such as Linux or Mac OS X, the process involves installing a base compiler suite outside of Pkgsrc and then "bootstrapping" the Pkgsrc base system.
+For other systems, such as Linux or Mac OS X, or to install additional pkgsrc trees on NetBSD or SmartOS, the process involves installing a base compiler suite outside of Pkgsrc and then "bootstrapping" the Pkgsrc base system.

 The auto-pkgsrc-setup script can be used to automatically bootstrap a new pkgsrc tree in 10 minutes or less on most systems.
-This script can be run as root or as an ordinary user, and can install multiple Pkgsrc trees so that older installed packages can remain available while you upgrade.
-It will inspect your system for the presence of compilers and other required tools, and install them for you if run as the root user.
+This script can be run as root or as an ordinary user, and can install multiple Pkgsrc trees so that older installed packages can remain untouched after you install additional newer trees.

 The auto-pkgsrc-setup script configures pkgsrc to be independent of Yum packages, so software installed via Pkgsrc will never be broken by Yum updates.